nicoalbanese/ai-sdk-langgraph/README.md

 ## Deploy on Vercel

+## Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
+3. Make your changes.
+4. Commit your changes (`git commit -m 'Add your message'`).
+5. Push to the branch (`git push origin feature/your-feature-name`).
+6. Open a Pull Request describing your changes.

+Please ensure your code follows the project's coding conventions and includes tests when appropriate.

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.